Prior to settlement, Arkansas was marked by an expansive mosaic of

 understanding

-how Arkansas's diverse ecosystems originally
+how Arkansas' diverse ecosystems originally

 functioned.
 Such information will be especially vital as Arkansas